 Let’s just say we’ve prevented at least 11,250 unwanted kittens from being born.
 And that’s just MY fosters.
 I’m not the only foster parent for Challenger’s House cats, and Challenger’s House isn’t the only cat shelter in this area, let alone the state.
 When you think about it, it’s kind of amazing that when we walk out of our houses, we aren’t seeing a flood of cats as far as the eye can see.

-Because I know you’re totally fascinated by this topic (heh), here are all my fosters, in order of fostering, and pictures of each litter!
+Because I know you’re totally fascinated by this topic (heh), you can see all my fosters, in order of fostering, and pictures of each litter right here!
 (If you consider Maddy and Maura – who were the only two cats we had who were “onlies” – to each be their own litter, that means that the Rescuees are our 31st litter!)

 2009: No entry.